|The Bearlin Variations|

 A huge amount of work went into the making of this set, done in handcrafted, handfinished wood with laser-engraved images, and handpainted colors.
 It's our most costly IPP gift ever.
 We gratefully acknowledge the stalwart help of Thomas Atkinson, Richard Grainger, Dick Jones, Meshele Merchant and Josiane Smith in completing this project.

 This puzzle is to be solved with several conditions simultaneously, mingling the themes of Latin squares, sliding block puzzles, and Sudoku (see below).
 The 16 tiles also lend themselves to memory games and a two-player game, Rummy Bears.
-We have a few of this limited edition design still available, while they last. $49
+We have just two of this limited edition design still available, while they last. $49

 Memory GameSpread the 16 tiles face down on the table and shuffle them around.
 Now turn up any two tiles.
 If they match by color or by pose, collect them and set them aside.
 If they don't match, turn them face-down again and pick two new ones.
 In how few turns can you clear the board?